-128. Promoting the Political Fund and Defending our Political Voice members in Great Britain to opt-in and agree to pay more to be part of Labour Link/Campaign Fund, rather than their contribution being built into union subscriptions and members being able to opt-out, as was previously the case.
+128. Promoting the Political Fund and Defending our Political Voice

+Conference notes that because of the Tory government's attack on political funds included in the Trade Union Act 2016, it is now necessary for all new UNISON members in Great Britain to opt-in and agree to pay more to be part of Labour Link/Campaign Fund, rather than their contribution being built into union subscriptions and members being able to opt-out, as was previously the case.